lisa-lumos/Snowflake/09-data-sharing.md

 Two ways to share database objects:
 1. Grant "database roles" to a share.
 (In preview)
    - create many "database roles" in a database.
-   - grant privileges on different of objects to each db role, then grant all these db roles to the share
+   - grant privileges on different objects in this db to each db role, then grant all these db roles to the share
    - consumers can grant these db roles to their own roles in their account
    - db roles live in one db
 2. Grant privileges on objects directly to a share.